 In 2020, it was estimated that out of 155 million people experiencing acute hunger, 99 million did so because of conflict and insecurity.
-ELAC has partnered with the World Food Programme (WFP) to explore how international law might address the nexus between conflict and hunger.
+The Oxford Institute for Ethics, Law and Armed Conflict (ELAC) has partnered with the World Food Programme (WFP) to explore how international law might address the nexus between conflict and hunger.
 ELAC’s work in this area builds on earlier academic and policy work on the law relating to humanitarian relief operations in situations of armed conflict.

 The full event report is available here.

 You can read the papers authored by ELAC’s Director and Fellows here:

 - Emanuela-Chiara Gillard, Conflict-Induced Hunger and the Security Council — The State of Play Three Years After the Adoption of SCR 2417: Challenges and Opportunities, November 2021

 - Hugo Slim, WFP Policy Engagement to Prevent Famine and Foster Peace, November 2021